Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/emily-works/LOTR/project-description.md

 ### 2.2.
 Speakers Time by Character

+The next step is to calculate the total number of words spoken by each character.
+This will allow us to analyze which characters have the most speaking time and which characters have the least speaking time.

+#### 2.2.1.
+Total Speaking Time by Character across all 3 books

-The next step is to calculate the total number of words spoken by each character across all three books.
+At first, we will calculate the total number of words spoken by each character across all three books.
 For that create a new table that summarizes the total number of words across all volumes spoken by each character.

-Answer these questions:

-- Which character has the most speaking time?
-- Which character has the least speaking time?
-- How is the distribution of speakers time among the characters?
-  - Is the distribution of speakers time among the characters skewed (i.e. a few characters speak a lot, while most characters speak very little)?

-Please visualize this distribution using a pie chart, similar to this:
+Please visualize this distribution using a *pie chart*, similar to the one below.
+Please only show the *top 9 characters with the most speaking time*, and group all other characters into a single category called *other*.
+The coloring of the pie chart should be based on the `Gender` of the characters, but each character should have a different shade of the color.

+For this please use the `ggplot2` package for the visualization, and the `fct_lump()` function to group the characters with the least speaking time into the “other” category.

+*Make sure the percentages are included as labels, because otherwise the pie charts are practically unreadable*

 ![](TotalCharacter.png)

+#### 2.2.2.
+Total Speaking Time by Character for each individual book

+Next we will calculate the total number of words spoken by each character for each individual book.
+This will allow us to analyze how the speaking time of each character is distributed across the three books, and whether there are any changes in the speaking time of characters across the different volumes.

+Please visualize this distribution using a *pie chart*, similar to the one from 2.2.1.
+Please only show the *top 9 characters with the most speaking time*, and group all other characters into a single category called *other*.
+The coloring of the pie chart should be based on the `Gender` of the characters, but each character should have a different shade of the color.

+For this please use the `ggplot2` package for the visualization, and the `fct_lump()` function to group the characters with the least speaking time into the “other” category.

 ### 2.3.
-Speakers Time by Characteristics

-Next, we can analyze the distribution of speakers time based on different characteristics of the characters.
-Summarize the number of words spoken by characters based on gender, realm and race.

-Answer these questions:

-- Which gender has the most/least speaking time?
-  - How is it distributed?
-- Which race has the most/least speaking time?
-  - How is it distributed?
-- Which realm are characters with the most/least speaking time associated with?

-Please visualize **each** of these distributions using a donut chart, similar to the one above.

-### 2.4.
 Speakers Time of Frodo

-Finally, we can analyze the speaking time of `Frodo`, the main character of the story
+Finally, we can analyze the speaking time of `Frodo`, the main character of the story.

+*A quick note on this task: This task has 3 subtasks, however all plots that you are about to create should be generated as *ONE SINGLE COMPOSITE PLOT**

+#### 2.3.1.
+PIE CHART: Speaking Time of Frodo across all 3 books

 - Calculate the total number of words spoken by Frodo across all three books.